IsmElnur/Two-criteria-optimization/README.md

 # Two-objective-optimization

-The basic principles of multicriteria optimization in combination with methods of random and direct passive search are considered in relation to the problem of filtering a discrete signal using the weighted moving average method.
+The basic principles of multi-objective optimization in combination with methods of random and direct passive search are considered in relation to the problem of filtering a discrete signal using the weighted moving average method.

 ## Formulation of the problem